MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template.md

 # Healthcare Accelerator Patient Scheduling and Screening Template

 The Dynamics 365 Healthcare Accelerator Patient Scheduling and Screening Template enables healthcare organizations to address large volumes of anxious patients with higher efficiency.
-It provides access to a portal with information about COVID-19, an easy-to-use self-assessment tool for patients to find out if they are high-risk, and an automated process for booking and performing COVID-19 screening.
+It provides access to a portal with information about COVID-19, an easy-to-use self-assessment tool for patients to determine risk, and an automated process for booking and performing COVID-19 screening.

 The solution is easily implemented, allowing quick scale and automation of crisis-specific workloads.
 The timely availability of this accelerator brings together a seamless workflow for patients, call center agents, clinical technicians, and providers, enabling them to meet the rapidly growing needs of assessment and testing.
 The Patient Scheduling and Screening Template is an easy-to-integrate solution that sits on top of an existing Patient Platform.